BhargaviRamanaVaka/BhargaviRamanaVaka/README.md

 Here are some ideas to get you started:

-- 🔭 currently studing B.Tech II year
+- 🔭 currently studing B.Tech IV year
 - :book: VRSEC
 - 👯 I’m looking to collaborate with government
 - 🤔 I’m looking for help with ...